AtonixCorp/atonixcorp-platform/PRODUCTION-DEPLOYMENT.md

 **Image to push to production:** `atonixcorp-platform:latest` or `quay.io/atonixdev/atonixcorp-platform:latest`

-This is your **unified container** that contains both backend and frontend in a single deployable unit.

 ## 🌐 Production Domains

 - **Frontend**: `https://atonixcorp.org` - Serves the React application